Missionary Dan Is Kicked Out Of Mongolia

 I’m sure it is quite a change in weather for Daniel since I have seen temperatures in Mongolia as low as -29 degrees F in the last week (Kennewick Washington is in the positive 40′s F).

-Happy Birthday Richard! sad to hear daniel has to leave mongolia.
+Sad to hear daniel has to leave mongolia.

 I’m sad that Daniel has to leave Mongolia, it has to be hard for him.
 I hope he enjoys Washington.
-Have a great birthday Richard!!!

 I hope things will get worked out so they can return as soon as possible!
 Good luck in your new area, Daniel!

-8. Sara Potter says:
+Sara Potter says

-Richard, Happy Birthday to YOU!
 I am so glad I discovered your blog, courtesy of a little bird telling me about it on facebook…haha!

 Back in 2007 a few of us Potters and a girlfriend were able to go to Ulaanbataar, and stayed a week there.
 We visited the church members on that Sunday and attended sacrament meeting, with a few missionaries helping us out with translation.
 One of our own neighbors, Todd Altom, was there just finishing his mission.
 His Dad is Mark Altom, whom you no doubt know, since we send him our property taxes each year, eh?!